supreethr23/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

     ![Picture 35](../images/dp-300-lab1-16.png)

-The Azure portal gives you powerful tools to manage a SQL Server hosted in a virtual machine.
+>**Results:** In this exercise, you've seen how the Azure portal gives you powerful tools to manage a SQL Server hosted in a virtual machine.
 These tools include control over automated patching, automated backups, and giving you an easy way to setup high availability.

-### Review
+## Review

-In this lab, you have completed:
+In this lab, you have:

-- Deploy a SQL Server on an Azure Virtual Machine
+- Deployed a SQL Server on an Azure Virtual Machine
-- Connect to SQL Server on an Azure Virtual Machine
+- Connected to SQL Server on an Azure Virtual Machine

-## You have successfully completed the lab
+## You have successfully completed the lab.